 The Sea Witch

-Smith and Dimon quickly built the even faster Sea Witch, a ship launched in 1846 that went on to set an all-time clipper ship record.
+Smith and Dimon then built the even faster Sea Witch which launched in 1846.
+The Sea Witch went on to set an all-time clipper ship record.
 John’s younger brother Charles was on board as the owner’s agent for her maiden voyage to China.
 Howland & Aspinwall gave the command of Sea Witch to Captain Robert Waterman, known in the trade as "Bully Bob" Waterman.